microsoft/responsible-ai-workshop/README.md

 From holistically transforming industries to addressing critical issues facing humanity, AI is already solving some of our most complex challenges and redefining how humans and technology interact.

+You read the publicly shared [Microsoft Responsible AI Standard](https://blogs.microsoft.com/wp-content/uploads/prod/sites/5/2022/06/Microsoft-Responsible-AI-Standard-v2-General-Requirements-3.pdf), i.e., a framework to guide how Microsoft build AI systems.
+It is an important step in our journey to develop better, more trustworthy AI systems.
+We are releasing our latest Responsible AI Standard to share what we have learned, invite feedback from others, and contribute to the discussion about building better norms and practices around AI.

+For those wanting to dig into our approach further, we have also made available some key resources that support the Responsible AI Standard: notably our [Impact Assessment template](https://blogs.microsoft.com/wp-content/uploads/prod/sites/5/2022/06/Microsoft-RAI-Impact-Assessment-Template.pdf) and [guide](https://blogs.microsoft.com/wp-content/uploads/prod/sites/5/2022/06/Microsoft-RAI-Impact-Assessment-Guide.pdf).
+Impact Assessments have proven valuable at Microsoft to ensure teams explore the impact of their AI system – including its stakeholders, intended benefits, and potential harms – in depth at the earliest design stages.

-You can visit our [Responsible AI resource center](https://www.microsoft.com/en-us/ai/responsible-ai) where you can find access to tools, guidelines, and additional resources that will help you create a (more) Responsible AI solution:
+In addition, you can also visit our [Responsible AI resource center](https://www.microsoft.com/en-us/ai/responsible-ai) where you can find access to tools, guidelines, and additional resources that will help you create a (more) Responsible AI solution:
 * [Put Responsible AI into Practice webinar](https://info.microsoft.com/ww-put-responsible-ai-into-practice-On-Demand-Registration.html) (On Demand).
 * [Ten Guidelines for Product Leaders to implement AI Responsibly](https://aka.ms/RAITenGuidelines).
 * [Establish a responsible AI strategy](https://aka.ms/AIBS).